Sofia Richie Says She And Scott Disick Share A Strong Connection Because They Are ‘Best Friends’

 Sofia also commented on how living her life in the public eye gets to her at times, but being that she is the daughter of famous singer, Lionel Richie, she is used to being in the spotlight.

 “There are moments that I have where I’m like, ‘I wanna be my own person.
-I wanna stand as my own person’,” she admitted.
+I wanna stand as my own person,'” she admitted.

 While her and Scott’s relationship might be looking up right now, that isn’t always the case.
-After he was seen seemingly getting a little to close with a mystery woman, the couple split back in June.
-However, a reconciliation followed shortly afterwards.
+After he was seen seemingly getting a little too close with a mystery woman, the couple split back in June.
+However, a reconciliation followed shortly afterward.

-It was also rumored that following Kourtney’s split with Younes Benjima, Sofia began to feel threatened by the mother of three’s new status as a single woman, as she feared it would prompt Scott to want to give his relationship with his baby mama another shot.
+It was also rumored that following Kourtney’s split with Younes Benjima, Sofia began to feel threatened by the mother-of-three’s new status as a single woman, as she feared it would prompt Scott to want to give his relationship with the mother of his children another shot.